 Los Angeles Unified School District’s recent improvements to their campus facilities include new or upgraded sports complexes, outdoor communal areas and quads, and state-of-the-art learning and performing arts centers.

 SPORTS AND ARTS

-The district competes in a long list of sports, and often wins championships, including golf, soccer, and water polo.
+The district’s championships teams compete in a variety of sports including golf, soccer, American football, and water polo.

 Visit School Site: Los Angeles Unified School District

 - 9, 10, 11, 12 Grades at School

 Accepting Students in Grades9, 10, 11, 12

 Other - Eligibility Requirements?Students need to fill out additional Student Questionnaire form and parents must sign pg.2 of supplemental LAUSD Application form.
 All enrollment forms must be completed by May 15, no exceptions, as this is the deadline for new complete applications.
 All students must take California state English exam (CELDT) upon arrival